 The state fair features exhibits and competitions from the entire state.
-Agriculture, entertainment, concerts, education, rides, technology and a variety of food choices comprise New York’s largest annual festival.
-Displays involve 4-H and other organizations, plenty of rabbits, cavies and ducks, and sheep, pigs, horses and goats.
+Agriculture, entertainment, concerts, education, rides, technology, and a variety of food choices comprise New York’s largest annual festival.
+Displays involve 4-H and other organizations, plenty of rabbits, cavies and ducks, and sheep, pigs, horses, and goats.
 Hundreds of thousands of families attend the fair each year.

-A Fair-ly Long History
+A Fairly Long History

 The Great New York State Fair is the oldest and one of the largest state fairs in the country, currently drawing nearly one million visitors annually.
-It all began during February 1832, when the New York State Agricultural Society was founded in Albany by farmers, legislators and other citizens interested in promoting agricultural improvement and local fairs.
+It all began during February 1832, when the New York State Agricultural Society was founded in Albany by farmers, legislators, and other citizens interested in promoting agricultural improvement and local fairs.

 The grounds, designated Camp Syracuse, were used for military training of approximately 40,000 soldiers during the first war.
 After the war, additional buildings were added to the property and, during 1938, the fair was renamed the New York State Agricultural and Industrial Exposition.
-The schedule was extended to 14 days and entertainment acts were added to the festivities.
+The schedule was extended to fourteen days and entertainment acts were added to the festivities.

 The fair was cancelled during the World War II years and the grounds again were adapted for military training.
 A small fair was held during 1948 and a six-day event drawing large crowds was featured the following year.
 By the end of the 1950s, the fair schedule had expanded to nine days and annual attendance soared to more than 500,000.